From College to the SES: An Expert’s Guide to Federal Employment

 • Telework and schedule flexibility will increase: The public sector has been notoriously slow to adapt growing work trends influenced by the gig-economy, such as remote workforces, flexible scheduling and performance-based incentives rather than hours-based incentives.
 Federal leadership must be open to telework models in the upcoming decades.

-• Certain SES departments will thrive: Those looking for SES positions in information services, cloud and network administration, cybersecurity, energy sectors, public health, healthcare and social assistance, in particular, will likely see high rates of openings.
+• Certain SES career specialties will thrive: Those looking for SES positions in information services, cloud and network administration, cybersecurity, energy sectors, public health, healthcare and social assistance, in particular, will likely see high rates of openings.
 These sectors are on par with projected growth for both relevant public and private institutions.

 The largest benefit to those set on pursuing an SES career path is the simple fact that these careers are stable yet challenging and rewarding.
 SES government jobs are inherently filled with the types of skills, traits and behaviors no computer can mimic — meaning they aren’t going anywhere.